Gov. Whitmer announces statewide FAFSA Challenge

 “Every student deserves a path to a quality, affordable postsecondary education, and filling out FAFSA forms can make an enormous difference for families across the state,” Gov. Whitmer said.
 “I just finished helping my daughter fill out her FAFSA application while she applied to colleges.
 It’s simple and can help students everywhere get on a path to a quality postsecondary education.
 I’m excited to partner with MCAN as they work to spread the word about FAFSA and hope high schools everywhere will accept the challenge and aim for a 75 percent rate.”

 It is expected nearly 500 high schools across the state will actively participate in the campaign and challenge.
-Every high school in Michigan will be able to monitor their progress using the Michigan FAFSA tracker.
+Every high school in Michigan will be able to

 “The Governor’s FAFSA Challenge” includes student incentives, framed tributes from the executive office, social media recognition and awards to high schools.
 At the end of the campaign, three overall winning high schools will have an opportunity to host Gov. Whitmer, Lt.
 Gov. Garlin Gilchrist II and other Michigan celebrities as their commencement or Decision Day speaker.
 Ten geographic high school winners will have the opportunity for a group of high school seniors to meet the governor and tour the Capitol.